Menu

 Government Backing

-The state targets 1,000 GCCs and 350,000 new jobs by 2029; policy intent is strong, though infrastructure delivery continues to lag the pace of economic growth
+The state targets 1,000 GCCs and 350,000 new jobs by 2029.
+Policy intent is strong though civic infrastructure delivery continues to lag the pace of economic growth.

 Innovation Footprint